 I began my work with an interest in people and what makes us tick.
 In 1990 I embarked on counselling courses and at the same time I began to make art.
 I realised my art work was autobiographical.
 The art making and counselling courses combined, helped me to reflect and develop self-awareness.
 This opened up a world of new possibilities, art and therapy could co-exist.
 Having experienced the potential of art making personally, I went on to art school to complete a BA degree in Fine Art.
 Shortly after this, I completed the Art Therapy Foundation course at Goldsmiths University of London.
 Working as a full-time School Counsellor and Mentor, I then went on to study a Masters in Art Psychotherapy at Goldsmiths University of London.

 I trained and worked in both education and NHS Adult Mental Health Services, where I remained for a further four years.
 I then worked in schools and nurseries with children, families and staff.
 I am also trained in Children’s Accelerated Trauma Treatment (CATT.)

 Art making is not for everyone within counselling and talking psychotherapy, it’s a personal choice, there is no right or wrong.
 Art is another tool and I work in a pluralistic way, drawing from and using different therapeutic techniques for each individual client.
-I continue to work freelance in schools in the London area and from two West London locations in private practice, with adults, young people and children in Fulham, SW6 & Barnes, SW13.
+I continue to work freelance in schools in the London area and from two West London locations in private practice, with adults and young people in Barnes, SW13 & Fulham, SW6.